serena1128/ADS-Covid19-Analysis/README.md

 # Directory
-- `raw_data`: Contains all the raw data files.
-You may add this folder to `.gitignore` if your files are too large, but you **must** provide code to automatically download or links so that we may manually download them.
+- `raw_data`: Contains the aggregated data set 'fhvhv_covid.csv'.
+There is another preprocessed data set 'fhvhv_2020.feather' contains all trip reccords of High Volume For-Hire Vehicles from September to December 2020.
+As this file is too large to upload, you can generate it from Notebook 2.
 - `preprocessed_data`: Contains all the preprocessed data files.
 You may add this folder to `.gitignore` if your files are too large, but your script should automaticaally generate files here given the correct dataset in `raw_data`.
 - `plots`: Output and save all your figures here.
 - `code`: Keep all notebooks and scripts in this folder.
 Ensure that you have notebooks for each _stage_ of code.
 Here's an example: